Partitioned Hive recipes¶

 How to write data ?¶

-If you have only one output dataset and your query starts with a SELECT, Data Science Studio automatically transforms it to a proper INSERT OVERWRITE statement in the proper partition.
+If you have only one output dataset and your query starts with a SELECT, Dataiku DSS automatically transforms it into a an INSERT OVERWRITE statement into the relevant partition.

-If you want to take control over your insert (see Hive recipes) and the output datasets are partitioned, then you must explicitely write the proper INSERT OVERWRITE statement in the output partition.
+If you want to take control over your insert (see Hive recipes) and the output datasets are partitioned, then you must explicitly write the proper INSERT OVERWRITE statement in the output partition.

 INSERT OVERWRITE TABLE output_dataset_name PARTITION (dimension='value', dimension2='value2') SELECT your_select_query